Omar-Muhamad/Yummy-Recipe-RoR/README.md

-# Yummy Recipes
+# Yummy Recipes (RoR Capstone)

-This website allows users to:
+This is a recipe app that allows users to:
 - add recipes,
 - edit and delete their own recipes,
 - see a list of all public recipes,